Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **HDR - The launcher is configured with HDR on, but my monitor doesn't support HDR.
 Should I turn it off?**
   - No, Fallout: New Vegas uses the term HDR to reference the quality of rendering, which is independent of your monitor.

+- **Items - What does ___ item do?**
+  - **Bypass Module** Uses a combination of modules and microfusion cells to bypass terminal hacking.
+The amount of material required depends on the hacking difficulty.
+  - **Grinder** - Uses a combination of discs and small energy cells to bypass locks.
+The amount of material required depends on the lock difficulty.
+  - **Power Drill** - Uses a combination of drill bits and small energy cells to bypass locks.
+The amount of material required depends on the lock difficulty.

 - **Keybinds - How can I view Uranium Fever’s keybinds?**
   - Press `K` in the pause menu.